 Donald Bren, Chairman of the Board of the Irvine Company, has been deeply involved in California real estate as a master planner, master builder, and long-term investor for 50 years.

-Born in Los Angeles, Bren earned a degree in business administration and economics from the University of Washington.
+Born in Los Angeles, Bren earned a degree in economics and business administration from the University of Washington.
 Following his education, he served for three years as an officer in the U.S. Marine Corps.

-In 1963, he joined the Mission Viejo Company as president and began the master planning and master development of the 11,000-acre new community of Mission Viejo, California.
-In 1967, Bren sold his interest in the Mission Viejo Company to expand his statewide building and development activities including The Irvine Ranch.
+Bren joined the Mission Viejo Company in 1963 as president and began the master planning and master development of the 11,000-acre new community of Mission Viejo, California.
+In 1967, Bren sold his interest in the Mission Viejo Company to expand his statewide building and development activities, including the Irvine Ranch.

-In 1977, Bren joined an investment group to purchase the Irvine Company from the Irvine Foundation.
-In 1983, Bren was elected Chairman of the Board and he became the principal shareholder.
+In 1977, Bren was a member of an investment group to purchase Irvine Company from the Irvine Foundation.
+Bren was elected Chairman of the Board in 1983 and he became the principal shareholder.
 In 1996, he became sole shareholder.

-The Irvine Company’s property portfolio exceeds 110 million square feet and includes 500 office buildings, 41 retail centers, 130 apartment communities, five marinas, three hotels, and three golf courses, primarily in Orange County, California, with one-third of the investment properties located in West Los Angeles, San Diego, Silicon Valley, Chicago and New York City.
+Irvine Company’s property portfolio includes more than 550 office buildings, 125 apartment communities, 40 retail centers, one coastal resort, two hotels, three golf courses and five marinas primarily in Orange County, California, with one-third of the investment properties in West Los Angeles, San Diego, Silicon Valley, Chicago and New York City.

-Bren has led the Irvine Company to set aside 57,000 acres of the original 93,000-acre Irvine Ranch as permanently protected open space and parklands.
-In 2006, much of this land was designated as a National Natural Landmark by the U.S. secretary of the interior and the National Park Service.
-In 2008, it was also designated as the first California Natural Landmark by the state of California.
+Bren has led Irvine Company to set aside 57,500 acres of the original 93,000-acre Irvine Ranch as permanently protected open space and parklands.
+In 2006, much of this land was designated as a National Natural Landmark by the U.S. Department of the interior and the National Park Service.
+In 2008, it was also designated as the first California Natural Landmark by the State of California.

 He also has made significant contributions to local K-12 public schools, and endowed 50 chairs for distinguished professors and researchers at universities and research institutions.